Teaching Associate Program

 In the Department of World Languages and Literatures, Teaching Associates are usually appointed to teach elementary language courses.
 Typically, these assignments take the form of one section of 1A or 1B per semester.
 In no case may a TA assignment exceed six WTUs of lecture or discussion sections or eight WTUs of laboratory sections.
-Teaching Associates may not serve more than a total of four semesters.
+Teaching Associates are expected to serve for two semesters, but may not serve more than a total of four semesters.
 Teaching Associates may not be employed by the university for more than 20 hours per week in any combination of assignments as TA, GA, RA or other campus employment during regular session.

 Teaching Associates are appointed at the rank of TA.
 In the letter of appointment, the Dean specifies the salary placement within the TA range.
 TAs will be paid in five monthly installments per semester, on the same disbursement schedule as regular faculty.